NamanAgarwal016/Just-Java-App/ReadMe.txt

-This is a app named "Just Java".
+This is an app named "Just Java".
 Java is a name of coffee type.
-This app can be used by any coffee shop merchant to take orders via his gmail account.It has fantastic UI features and it is simple to use for a newbie.
+This app can be used by any coffee shopkeeper to take orders through his gmail account.It has fantastic UI features and it is simple to use for a newbie.